JMFrancia/ng2-sandbox/README.md

 1. Generate a new component within src/app/arc-modal/custom-modals.
 2. In the template, use the modal, modal-header, modal-body, and modal-footer directives to design your modal.
 3. In the controller, be sure to add a ViewChild for the modal, and also one for any component nested in the modal that you want to communicate with the app outside the modal.
+4. Add an open() function which calls the open() function of your ViewChild modal variable
 4. Add your modal's name and Component to src/app/arc-modal/custom-modals/modal-database

 ```html